What is Robust Engineering?

 The goal with this course (SERE 6302) is to:

 - Convey the basic principles of Robust Design and Engineering

 - Form a deeper understanding of the customer value of a product

 - Get a deeper understanding of quality and its relation to robustness

 Historical background of Robust Design and the contributions from Dr. Genichi Taguchi.
 The concept of Robust Design.
 Definition of customer value.
 The evolution of customer value over time.
 A product’s interaction with the customer thru various stages.
 Needs, Functions, Solutions and Processes.
-The Kano model.
 Contributions to customer value expressed in a functional domain.
 Definition of quality and robustness.
 Reduction of variability and adjustment of mean.
 Noise factors and control parameters.
 Signal-to-Noise ratio and Response tables.
 Ideal function.
 Noise strategies.
 P diagram.
 Orthogonal arrays.
 Interactions between control parameters.
 The quadratic loss function.
 Analysis of experimental data in Excel.
 Hands-on optimization of a simple design.